 This Mending Circle was based on Make Do and Mend— a booklet published by the British ‘Board of Trade Make Do and Mend Advisory Panel’ in 1943 as part of the war effort.
 In response, we ask what patriotism might be in our present time.
 The workshop moved through a variety of techniques, inviting participants to bring items in need of mending.

 *Formed immediately after the 2016 Presidential election, 100 Days Action launched a calendar of activist and poetic action as a counternarrative to Trump's one hundred day plan.

 For our second action, Mending Collective offered to mend an item for each of the organizers of 100 Days Action.
 Our mends were intended as a form of thanks for providing a platform for dialogue and resistance.

 Seven people from the group trusted us with a garment, which we received in a brown paper bag.
 In the spirit of anonymity, we divvied the items up, mended them as we saw fit, and returned them in the same paper bag, without any accompanying information.

 Visible Mending: The Sensuality of Frugality and Conservation

-Visible Mending: The Sensuality of Frugality and Conservation was held at the San Francisco School of Needlework & Design.* This workshop focused on forms of hand mending which incorporate embroidery stitches —"embroidermending."
-We started with a presentation of various embroidery stitches, and how to choose thread appropriate to the mend.
+Visible Mending: The Sensuality of Frugality and Conservation was held on at the San Francisco School of Needlework & Design.* This workshop focused on forms of hand mending which incorporate embroidery stitches —"embroidermending."
 We played with mending possibilities, and enjoyed each other's stories about ancestors’ sewing practices and the histories of the (often beloved) items to be mended.

 *San Francisco School of Needlework & Design is a non-profit whose goal is to inspire the next generation of hand-embroidery artisans.